 ps -ef |grep rupaya

 NOTE: You should get output showing that the rupayad -daemon is running.
 If you only see one single line that contains this output “grep –color=auto rupaya” then the daemon is not actually running.
-In this case, you may need to restart the VPS and then run the rupayad -daemon command to start the daemon successfully.
+In this case, you may need to reboot the VPS and then run the rupayad -daemon command to be able to start the daemon successfully.

-Once the rupayad -daemon service is confirmed as running, the setup of your new VPS and Hot wallet is complete.
+Once the rupayad -daemon service is confirmed as running, the upgrade of your existing Hot wallet is complete.
 Please proceed to the next step to set up the Cold Wallet on your computer.